-1939 A young Hollywood hopeful is forced to watch her own career fizzle as her boyfriend's blossoms in Lew Brown's new musical, Yokel Boy.
-Lois January and Buddy Ebsen star in the new show, opening tonight at the Majestic Theatre on Broadway.
-There will be 208 performances.
+1939 A young Hollywood hopeful is forced to watch her own career fizzle as her boyfriend's blossoms in Lew Brown's musical Yokel Boy.
+Lois January and Buddy Ebsen star in the new show, opening at the Majestic Theatre on Broadway.
+There are 208 performances.

-1970 American actress Marjorie Rambeau dies today at age 81.
-Most of her career was spent performing in stock companies, with credits included productions at the Burbank and Belasco Theatres in Los Angeles.
+1970 American actor Marjorie Rambeau dies at age 81.
+Most of her career was spent performing in stock companies, with credits including productions at the Burbank and Belasco Theatres in Los Angeles.
 Rambeau made her New York stage debut in 1913's Kick In and subsequently appeared there in Cheating Cheaters and Eyes of Youth.
 She was twice nominated for an Academy Award.

-1999 Composer-lyricist Paul Gordon and librettist-director John Caird's musical, Jane Eyre, based on the Charlotte Bronte novel, opens at Southern California's La Jolla Playhouse tonight.
-The story of an impoverished governess who falls in love with her employer will make its way to Broadway Dec.
-10, 2000.
-Despite a handful of major Tony Award nominations, a Drama Desk Award for lead actress Marla Schaffel and a donation by songwriter Alanis Morrisette of $150,000 to keep it running, the show ends its journey June 10, 2001.
+1999 Composer-lyricist Paul Gordon and librettist-director John Caird's musical Jane Eyre, based on the Charlotte Bronte novel, opens at Southern California's La Jolla Playhouse.
+The story of an impoverished governess who falls in love with her employer opens on Broadway on December 10, 2000.
+Despite a handful of major Tony Award nominations, a Drama Desk Award for star Marla Schaffel, and a donation by songwriter Alanis Morrisette of $150,000 to keep it running, the show ends its journey June 10, 2001.

 2000 The high-altitude comedy, The Man in the Flying Lawn Chair, begins performances at New York City's 78th Street Theatre Lab.
-The ensemble created piece explores the real life Larry Walters, who launched himself to 16,000 feet in an aluminum lawn chair, with the help of fifty surplus weather balloons, where he was spotted by passing aircraft.
+The ensemble-created piece explores the real-life Larry Walters, who launched himself to 16,000 feet in an aluminum lawn chair, with the help of 50 surplus weather balloons, where he was spotted by passing aircraft.

 2001 Brooke Shields returns to Broadway as Sally Bowles in the Cabaret revival.
-Also today, pop singer, '80s icon and future Tony Award-winning composer Cyndi Lauper stars in David Henry Hwang's new musical Largo, which had a brief run at New York Stage and Film's summer season at Vassar College's Powerhouse Theatre.
+Also today, pop singer, '80s icon, and future Tony Award-winning composer Cyndi Lauper stars in David Henry Hwang's new musical Largo, which has a brief run at New York Stage and Film's summer season at Vassar College's Powerhouse Theatre.

 2011 The London premiere of Stephen Sondheim and John Weidman's musical Road Show opens at the Menier Chocolate Factory.
 Directed by John Doyle, the production stars Michael Jibson and David Bedella as brothers Addison and Wilson Mizner.